Liberia Human Right 2017 Report April 2018

 See the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/ilab/reports/child-labor/findings/.

 d.
 Discrimination with Respect to Employment and Occupation

 Section 2.4(b) of the Decent Work Act prohibits discrimination with respect to equal opportunity for work and employment and calls for equal pay for equal work.
 The government did not in general effectively enforce the law.

 Discrimination in employment and occupation occurred with respect to gender, disability, HIV-positive status, sexual orientation, and gender identity.
 The law does not explicitly prohibit discrimination in hiring based on gender, and women experienced economic discrimination based on cultural traditions resisting their employment outside the home in rural areas.
 Anecdotal evidence indicates women’s pay lagged behind that for men.
 Individuals with disabilities faced hiring discrimination, as well as difficulty with workplace access and accommodation (see section 6, Persons with Disabilities).

 e.
 Acceptable Conditions of Work

-The law provides for a 48?hour, six?day regular workweek with a 30?minute rest period per five hours of work.
-The six?day workweek may be extended to 56 hours for service occupations and to 72 hours for miners, with overtime pay beyond 48 hours.
-The law also provides for pay for overtime and it prohibits excessive compulsory overtime.
+The law provides for a 48-hour, six-day regular workweek with a one hour rest period for every five hours of work.
+The six-day workweek may be extended to 56 hours for service occupations and 72 hours for miners.
+The law provides for pay for overtime and prohibits excessive compulsory overtime.